tsanghan/k3s-on-lxd/README.md

 ## Start playing

-1. If you have limited resources but still want to experiement/learn **kubernetes**, **k3s** is a great options.
+1. If you have limited resources but still want to experiement/learn **kubernetes**, **k3s** is a great option.
 You can deploy multi-nodes k3s cluster in a single VM.
 2. First clone the repository ```$ git clone git@github.com:tsanghan/k3s-on-lxd.git```
 3. Next ```cd k3s-onlxd```
 4. Initalize LXD with the seed file ***preseed.yaml***